UKCloud/documentation/articles/other/other-ref-pricing-tool-bugs.md

 ### Windows

-1. Within the UKCloud for VMware section, a user can add additional storage GiB without selecting the Storage type – with no error message.
+1. In the UKCloud for VMware section, entering an amount of additional storage GiB without selecting the Storage type does not display an error message.

-This storage is added to the estimate BUT the calculation does not work.
-It displays the additional storage as being free, which is incorrect.
+If you specify an amount of storage without specify a Storage type, the storage is added to the estimate but the calculation shows the additional storage as being free, which is incorrect.

-Workaround: if the user selects the storage type first and not enter any GiB then an error message appears which is correct.
+Workaround: When including additional storage in your estimate, be sure to select the storage type first.
+If you select a storage type but do not enter a storage amount, an error message is displayed.

 ![Storage Bug](images/pricing-bug-win-1.png)